martabragotto/tp_sac/README.md

 SPEED CONTROL

-Accordind to the control scheme realised through simulink the following coefficients for the current PID has been found:
+According to the control scheme realised through simulink the following coefficients for the current PID has been found:

 	KpC = 2,25311945059239
 	KiC = 7,88672319650441